God is the most powerful metaphor in our modern culture. It holds many different meanings. How does this concept affect your life?

 “Man’s inhumanity to man will continue as long as man loves God more than he loves his fellow-man.
 The love of God means wasted love.
 ‘For God and Country’ means a divided allegiance — a 50 percent patriot.” ― Joseph Lewis

 What happens when we elevate an imaginary being above the people and the planet?
 That is obvious.
 Organized religion is at the root of man’s crimes against man.
-It seems to contradict the message that the creator wants us to love one another.
+It contradicts the message that the creator wants us to love one another.
 Instead, we use various forms of mythology to excuse hate, which is the most apparent tangible effect of the most powerful metaphor.

 When The Word God Becomes Meaningless